Why was Gold Standard created?

 The Gold Standard certification process was developed through close collaboration between technical and policy experts from civil society, governments, multilateral organisations and the private sector.
 A non-profit Swiss Foundation was established to house a full-time secretariat for the standard and to further develop tools to achieve its mission.

-Now endorsed by 80+ international NGOs and with more than 1,400 projects in 80 countries undergoing certification.
-The Gold Standard has become the global benchmark for the highest integrity and greatest impact in climate and development initiatives.
+Gold Standard has now become the global benchmark for the highest integrity and greatest impact in climate action and sustainable development initiatives.

 Was this article helpful?